 by Donald Gross

-The incoming Biden-Harris administration is highly likely to keep in force a recent Treasury Department rule requiring parties that are negotiating foreign investments in any “critical technology” controlled by US export control laws or regulations to report pending transactions to the Committee on Foreign Investment in the United States (CFIUS).
+Last October, the US Government greatly expanded its protection of critical American technologies by requiring companies that are negotiating foreign investments in technologies controlled by US export laws to report pending transactions to the Committee on Foreign Investment in the United States (CFIUS).

-Taking this prudent approach is far better than simply accepting a high degree of risk that CFIUS or other US export control agencies will impose serious penalties on companies for their violations.
-Criminal penalties can include up to 20 years of imprisonment and up to $1 million in fines for each violation.
+Without these safeguards in place, the US Government can impose criminal penalties of up to 20 years imprisonment and $1 million in fines for each violation.
 Civil monetary penalties can reach up to $300,000 per violation or twice the value of the transaction, whichever is greater.
 Violators can also suffer denial of their export privileges.